crsuzh/BORS/_episodes/03-QualityCriteriaForGoodResearch.md

 > _“**Rigorous reporting** of the scientific details specific to your research study is of the **utmost importance**.
 Recently, the expansion in the development of systematic reviews and clinical guidelines has triggered more intensive scrutiny of the available medical research literature.”_

-## Good Reporting is an Ethical Imperative
+## Good reporting is an ethical imperative

 The **WMA Declaration of Helsinki – Ethical Principles for Medical Research Involving Human Subjects** states: